TheCahyag/MinecraftAnimation/README.md

 * Register the commands that arn't registered see InfoAnimation
 * Make specific response messages for every command rather than generic messages?
 * Fix /animate delete sub command
+* Use pageation to display only a certain number of frames and animations when listing the frames and animations
+* Make a animation's subspace the place where the animation is played, but allow a different subspace for the frame so the user can place all frames down at the same time.

 ## Random Notes for me
 If Sponge changes the blocks at a chunk that isn't loaded and there's no one to see the changes,